shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

-# Create a Decentralized Exchange (DEX) on Avalanche using Trufflesuite and ReactJS

 # Introduction

 A decentralized exchange is a network, where anyone can exchange cryptocurrency tokens over blockchain by executing a transaction between two respective tokens, say AVAX with LINK, DAI or DevToken.